 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Acworth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Acworth is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Acworth who work in sales jobs (14.53%), office and administrative support (13.45%), and food service (9.65%).
+Overall, Acworth is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Acworth who work in office and administrative support (15.21%), sales jobs (11.38%), and management occupations (10.13%).

 Also of interest is that Acworth has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Acworth in 2010 was $26,603, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $106,412 for a family of four.
 However, Acworth contains both very wealthy and poor people as well.

 Acworth is an extremely ethnically-diverse city.
 The people who call Acworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Acworth residents report their race to be White, followed by Black or African-American.
-Acworth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.11% of the city’s residents.
-Important ancestries of people in Acworth include Irish, German, Kenyan, and Jamaican.
+Important ancestries of people in Acworth include English, Irish, German, Kenyan, and Italian.